-- There are usually two phases to treating top of the foot pain treatment.
+- There are usually two phases to treating the top of the foot pain treatment.

-- This doesn’t matter whether it’s intermittent sharp pain on top of foot, pain on top of foot near toes, tendonitis on top of foot or a top of the foot bone spur .
+- This doesn’t matter whether it’s an intermittent sharp pain on top of the foot, pain on top of the foot near toes, tendonitis on top of the foot, or a top of the foot bone spur.
 Treatment is all roughly very similar.

 Massage & Ice Products: